-4 Ways PR Pumps Up Prospects
+4 Ways Public Relations Pumps Up Prospects

 1. Set up a Google alert so when your company publishes news, a case study, a magazine article or a blog post, you see it right away.
 Have one person on staff SEND THAT to the sales team so they see it too.

 2. “Merchandise” your public relations wins with social posts.
 If you’re a b2b company, make sure your LinkedIn company page is set up and actively reposting the news about you — the “earned media.”
 More great fodder for your social outreach: customer perspectives and videos, webinar and event announcements, surveys you conduct, your blog posts, and of course, articles about you.
 (See some public relations case studies that resulted in sales)